BJP's brainstorming session to decide strategy for Bengal panchayat polls | Politics

 - India

-A two-day brainstorming session of the BJP began with the state leadership discussing the party's strategy for the upcoming panchayat polls.
+A two-day brainstorming session of the BJP began on Friday evening with the state leadership discussing the party's strategy for the upcoming panchayat polls.

 The West Bengal BJP, which has been licking its wounds after the assembly poll defeat in 2021, is trying to make a turnaround by using the upcoming rural polls in the state as a springboard.